ablythed/exoplanets/README.md

 # Exoplanet Explorer
-This repository contains an exploration of confirmed and candidate exoplanet data, as well as an interactive dashboard.
+This repository contains an exploration and analysis of confirmed and candidate exoplanet data, as well as an interactive dashboard.
 The main code is included in [exoplanets.ipynb](https://github.com/ablythed/exoplanets/blob/main/exoplanets.ipynb).
 To run the notebook, first clone this repo, then navigate into it.
 Then create the environment:

 ```
 > conda create --name exoplanets --file requirements.txt